nburrus/tuxpaint/SURFACE-SDL3.md

 and build SDL with Wayland enabled.
 Place its `libSDL3.so.0` in the private Tux Paint library directory so the `/opt` launcher loads it.
 This avoids changing the system SDL library used by other applications.

+## Alicia's launcher

+On Alicia's GNOME Wayland session, the pen stops sending tablet-down events to Tux Paint after it leaves proximity in SDL fullscreen mode.
+Alt-Tab away and back restores them.
+A Wayland protocol trace shows hover events continue but the compositor sends no `zwp_tablet_tool_v2.down` until focus changes.
+The same pen works in other applications and in Tux Paint windowed mode.
+Run `sudo sh install-alicia-tuxpaint-windowed-icon.sh` to give Alicia one desktop icon that opens the stable 1280x800 windowed mode with plain cursors and simple shapes.
+The installer removes her old fullscreen desktop icon.